You cannot tell a person's correct name or pronouns from their appearance.

 Now that you have identified a person's correct name and pronouns, it is important to do your best to always use them.
 When speaking aloud, make sure you are using a respectful tone and body language.
 The portrayal of a negative attitude, even if unintentionally done, can cause the person to feel mocked or bullied, or to feel as though they do not belong in the current environment.

 We are all human, and humans sometimes make mistakes.
-When you accidentally use a wrong name or pronoun, always apologize as soon as possible (even if you don't realize your mistake until months or even years later) and promise to continue to make the effort to correct yourself.
+When you accidentally use a wrong name or pronoun, always apologize as soon as possible (even if you don't realize your mistake until months or even years later).
+Keep the apology a quick one and do not go on about how bad you feel about the mistake; a long apology can make the trans person feel awkward and it puts them in a situation to comfort you, which is inappropriate and not their obligation.
+Keep the apology and related bodily language respectful, so it is not offensive.

 HELLO.
 My name is...